-The bycatch of Sea Lions currently exceeds the zero target level, and so the impacts of the fishery on the sea lion populations of the southern area of Zone B and the northern area of Zone C (centred around Jurien) currently exceeds the acceptable level.
-SCS DOCUMENT DRAFT REPORT FOR PUBLIC COMMENT WESTERN AUSTRALIA ROCK LOBSTER FISHERY (WRL) 31 JULY 2006 For the fishery to attain the 80 level for this Indicator, Sea Lion bycatch must routinely be monitored in a robust surveillance system, and the bycatch level must normally be found to be zero based on monitoring data.
+Since SLEDs have yet to be implemented, the bycatch of Sea Lions is currently thought to exceed the acceptable level of impact (a zero target level).

+For the fishery to attain the 80 level for this Indicator, Sea Lion bycatch must routinely be monitored in a robust surveillance system, and the bycatch level must be found to be nominally zero based on monitoring data.